Information back-flow in quantum non-Markovian dynamics and its connection to teleportation: Teleportation

 Here, we extend the BBC protocol in arbitrary finite $d$-dimensional states, i.e., qudits.
 In order to do so, the aforementioned quantum gates need to be appropriately generalized.
 The generalized Hadamard gate corresponds to the discrete Fourier transform $\mathrm{H}(\theta) \ket{j} \coloneqq \frac{1}{\sqrt{d}} \sum_{i=0}^{d-1} e^{\frac{ij \theta \imath}{d}} \ket{i}$, where $\{ \ket{i} \}_{i=0}^{d-1}$ and $\{ \ket{j} \}_{j=0}^{d-1}$ are orthonormal bases, $\theta \in [0, 2d \pi ]$, and $\imath \coloneqq \sqrt{-1}$.
 The generalized CNOT gate can be defined as $\mathrm{CNOT}(\varphi, \theta) \ket{ij} \coloneqq [\id{} {\otimes} \mathrm{H}(\theta)] \mathrm{CPhase}(\varphi) [\id{} {\otimes} \mathrm{H}(\theta)] \ket{ij}$\cite{GarciaEscartin_ChamorroPosada_QIP_13}, where $\mathrm{CPhase}(\varphi) \ket{ij} \coloneqq e^{\frac{i j \varphi \imath}{d}} \ket{ij}$ is the generalized controlled-phase (CPhase) gate with $\varphi \in [0, 2d \pi ]$~\footnote{CNOT gate admits multiple generalizations~\cite{Wang_etal_FP_20}, see for example Ref.~\cite{Alber_etal_JPAMG_01}.}.
 Finally, the generalized SWAP gate, $\mathrm{SWAP}(\varphi, \theta)$, is constructed through a sequence of three generalized CNOT gates where the middle one is inverted~\cite{GarciaEscartin_ChamorroPosada_QIP_13}, as shown in Fig.~\ref{fig:teleportation}~(c).

-Let $\qs \in \hil^{(\mathrm{S})}_d$ be an arbitrary quantum state belonging to Alice, and $\m{E}_1{\otimes} \m{E}_2=\ketbra{00}{00} \in \hil^{(\mathrm{E}_1)}_d {\otimes} \hil^{(\mathrm{E}_2)}_d$ are two fixed pure states belonging to the environment.
-Note that by ``environment'' here we do not refer to an unknown (beyond our control) system that is typically assumed in open-quantum system scenarios, but to the system that we trace out after the interaction takes place.
+Let $\qs $ be an arbitrary quantum state belonging to Alice, and $\m{E}$ the state that corresponds to to the environment.
+Note that by ``environment'' here we refer to the system that we trace out after the interaction takes place.
 The DV measurement-free teleportation can be realized through the following non-divisible operation

 where